Slain man's brother, judge hug ex-cop sentenced to 10 years

 The shooting in September 2018 drew widespread attention because of the strange circumstances and because it was one in a string of shootings of unarmed black men by white police officers.

 Guyger, who was arrested three days after the shooting and later fired, was convicted of murder Tuesday.
-Jurors could have sentenced her to up to life in prison or as little as two years, but prosecutors asked them to send her to prison for 28 years, which is how old Botham Jean would have been if he were still alive.
+The jury, which was largely made up of women and people of colour, could have sentenced her to up to life in prison or as little as two years.
+But prosecutors asked them to send her to prison for 28 years, which is how old Botham Jean would have been if he were still alive.

 She will be eligible for parole in five years, after serving half of her sentence.